inversion-api/inversion-engine/README.md

 Create more, code less with Inversion.

-Inversion is the fastest way to deliver a full featured and secure REST API.
+Inversion is the fastest way to deliver full featured and secure REST APIs.

 With Inversion, you can connect your web application front end directly to your backend data source without any server side programming required.